 No faking joy

-As I was looking to find my way through the hallways of the McGill University Conservatory of Music, I felt both happy and anxious.
-I had to take long and deep breaths to keep calm and focussed.
-It was my first time in the building.
-It was the day of my first piano exam.
+As I was looking to find my way through the McGill University Conservatory of Music, I felt both happy and anxious.
+I was breathing deeply with a focus to keep calm.
+It was the day of my piano exam; the first-ever.
 On a schedule taped on a door, there was my name.
-I sat on the bench waiting for my time to come and engaged in cordial small talk with a couple sitting next to me.
+I sat on a bench, waiting for my time to come, and engaged in cordial small talk with a couple next to me.
 Their fourteen-year-old son was in the auditorium, alone before the jury.
-Through the wall we could hear him play quite beautifully.
+Through the wall, we could hear him play quite beautifully.
 He had been learning since the young age of four.
-His were proud parents.
+They were proud parents.
 As he walked out, I stepped in.

 I was nervous.
 I was very nervous.
 The breathing techniques I had been relying on earlier to stay peaceful were now of little help to calm my racing heart.
-After months of practice on a digital keyboard, striking the keys of the Steinway grand piano felt like riding a wild, untamed stallion.
-My mouth dried up.
-My fingers became irresponsive.
+After months of practice on a digital keyboard, striking the Steinway grand piano's keys felt like riding a wild, untamed stallion.
+My mouth dried up, and my fingers became irresponsive.
 I froze and choked many times.
-Once I was done, I left the Victorian building in a haste to grab a phone and call Monsieur Laurent: “I am so sorry, please forgive me for being unworthy of your time, efforts and attention.
-For sure, I failed.”
+Once it was over, I left the Victorian building in haste to call Monsieur Laurent: "I am so sorry, please forgive me for being unworthy of your time, efforts, and attention.
+For sure, I failed."
 A few weeks passed.
-I eventually got over the nagging feeling of disappointment.
+Eventually, I got over the nagging feeling of disappointment.

 The official transcripts from McGill University came much later in the mail.
 No. What a surprise.
 Not a fail.
 It was a pass.
 What a ride it had been.
-After eighteen months of practice, after so many years thinking that I was not fit for music, and starting from ground zero (I did not even know how to read scores), I had just passed the exam marking the completion of ten years of piano study at the McGill University Conservatory of Music.
+I had started at ground zero, not knowing how to read scores.
+After eighteen months of practice and so many years thinking that I was not fit for music, I had just passed the exam marking the completion of ten years of piano study at the McGill University Conservatory of Music.

-Indeed, as I had been letting my deep connection to music reveal itself to me, I had, over the previous months, poured time and love into the practice.
+Letting my deep connection to music reveal itself to me, I had poured time and love into the practice.
 But the teachings came from the teacher.
-If unlocking my musical abilities came in ways that looked like some sort of a miracle, it is clear to me that all credit goes to Monsieur Laurent, for it is both his patience and his kind words of wisdom that allowed for the magic to unfold.
+If unlocking my musical abilities looked like some miracle, it is clear that most credit goes to Monsieur Laurent, for it is his patience and kind words of wisdom that allowed the magic to unfold.

 All had started a year and a half earlier.
-At that time, one of my roles in life was to be the chauffeur of my then nine-year-old daughter Chloé.
-For over a year I had been driving her to her weekly piano lessons at Monsieur Laurent’s, next to Saint Joseph’s Oratory over Mount Royal.
-Back in Georgia where he was from, Monsieur Laurent had been a classical piano soloist and the conductor of the National Jazz Orchestra.
-In Montreal where he and his wife had immigrated, he became a devoted teacher.
-With Christian Orthodox icons displayed on every wall, his piano room was filled with mystic.
-Every week I would sit on his couch and, like a fly on the wall, I would observe how he would skilfully teach Chloé.
+At that time, one of my roles in life was to drive my then nine-year-old daughter Chloé to her weekly piano lessons at Monsieur Laurent's, next to Saint Joseph's Oratory over Mount Royal.
+In Georgia, where he was from, Monsieur Laurent was a piano soloist and the National Jazz Orchestra's conductor.
+In Montreal, where he immigrated, he became a devoted teacher.
+With icons hanging on every wall, his music room was mystical.
+Every week I would sit on his couch, and, like a fly on the wall, I would observe how he would skilfully teach Chloé.
 I soon became mesmerized by his pedagogical ways.

 Chloé was keen and studious.
 She loved to play and was a gifted interpreter.
-As I was admiring how she was growing and blossoming into and through her musical practice, I started to feel a nascent sense of inspiration.
+As I admired how she was growing and blossoming into and through her musical practice, I started to feel a budding sense of inspiration.
 One day over the Christmas Holidays, I timidly asked her if she would mind if I too would take piano lessons with her teacher Monsieur Laurent.
 She responded with a cheerful grin.

-At the end of her lesson the following week, as she sensed that I was about to bail out, Chloé asked bluntly: “Monsieur Laurent, my dad has a question for you.”
-Then, looking at me with a mischievous smile, she added: “my dad would like to know if you would teach him how to play the piano”.
-Monsieur Laurent set his conditions: to learn with him, one had to study daily.
+At the end of her lesson the following week, as she sensed that I was about to bail out, Chloé asked bluntly: "Monsieur Laurent, my dad has a question for you."
+Then, looking at me with a mischievous smile, she added: "my dad would like to know if you would teach him to play the piano."
+Monsieur Laurent set his conditions: to learn with him, students had to commit to the discipline of daily practice.
 I nodded.
 There was no turning back.

-As Monsieur Laurent was starting to peal off the veneer and uncover facets of my personality, he followed his instinct to jazz things up a bit: my next piece to study would be the Brazilian bossa nova and jazz song “Garota de Ipanema” (“The Girl from Ipanema”) by Antonio Carlos Jobim and Vinicius de Moraes.
+Monsieur Laurent was starting to peel off the veneer, uncover some more secret facets of my personality.
+Following his instinct, he jazzed things up a bit: my next piece to study would be the Brazilian bossa nova and jazz song "Garota de Ipanema" by Antonio Carlos Jobim and Vinicius de Moraes.
 I had my eyes on the prize: I loved this warm, sunny and merry tune.
 I had been humming it in Portuguese for years.
 Being able to pull it off on the piano would be such a treat.

-My head would get dizzy as I was painfully progressing through the new scores, trying to decipher elaborate chords a few bars at a time.
-The fingering was tricky and my hands felt stretched beyond their natural abilities.
-I contortioned and pushed myself so much that I developed a shoulder pain that required physiotherapy to heal.
-Eventually, after a couple of months following Monsieur Laurent’s mantra “slow you can go, mistakes no go”, I managed to play the piece at a fairly jazzy tempo.
+My head would get dizzy as I was painfully progressing through the music sheet, trying to decipher elaborate chords a few bars at a time.
+The fingering was tricky; my hands stretched beyond their natural abilities.
+I pushed myself so much with contortions that I developed shoulder pain that required physiotherapy to heal.
+Eventually, after a couple of months following Monsieur Laurent's mantra "slow you can go, mistakes no go," I managed to play the piece at a reasonably jazzy tempo.

 – Lawrence Djintcharadze

-Every piano lesson would start with a review of the homework that had been assigned the week before.
-A recital of sorts, for Monsieur Laurent’s eyes and ears only.
-On occasions, when the learning of a piece had been completed, the audience would triple: Monsieur Laurent would invite his wife and daughter, both accomplished pianists, to the mini concert.
-When came the day to play The Girl from Ipanema in front of a gigantic audience of three, I was nervous but excited, and pulled off a passionate, expressive and somewhat theatrical performance.
+Every piano lesson would start with a review of the homework that Monsieur Laurent had assigned the week before.
+A recital of sorts, for the teacher's eyes and ears only.
+On occasions, when I had learned a piece, the audience would triple: Monsieur Laurent would invite his wife and daughter, both accomplished pianists, to the mini-concert.
+When came the day to play The Girl from Ipanema in front of a massive audience of three, I was nervous but excited and pulled off a passionate, expressive, and somewhat theatrical performance.

 What did Monsieur Laurent mean?
 Could people see my melancholy and despair right through me?
-Would this journey into the world of music finally mark be the beginning of the end of a life of acting happy?
+Would this journey into the world of music finally mark be the beginning of the end of the masquerade?

-I was starting to take Monsieur Laurent’s teachings very seriously.
+I started to take Monsieur Laurent's teachings pretty seriously.

 The speed of joy

 On the day of the Girl from Ipanema recital came a proposal: would I be willing, like Chloé, to align my study program with the program of the Conservatory of Music and possibly, within a year, take the official piano exam?
-I had enjoyed my first months of apprenticeship tremendously but welcomed the new challenge hesitantly.
-The learning curve had been quite steep.
-It would become steeper.
+I was hesitant.
+I had enjoyed my first months of apprenticeship tremendously, but the learning curve had been steep.
+With this new dare, it would become steeper.
 Would I stick to the commitment?
-I went along tentatively and embarked on the slow study of two new pieces: one of Bach’s Inventions and one of Mendelssohn’s Songs Without Words.
+I went along tentatively and embarked on the slow study of two new pieces: one of Bach's Inventions and a Song Without Words by Mendelssohn.

-Interestingly, I rapidly learnt to enjoy the process of learning itself.
-After suppers, when my tired and lazy self could have easily gone straight into chilling mode and to the TV room, I would harness the little bit of will power left in me to sit in front of the piano and warm up with a few scales.
-As the practice would progress into the evening I would start to relax and re-energize.
-Time froze.
-The half-hour praticse expanded into hours.
-When I was done, I would feel rested, restored, happy and ready for a peaceful night of sound sleep and colorful dreams.
+The first of my learnings was to enjoy the process of learning itself.
+After suppers, when my tired and lazy self could have gone straight into chilling mode and to the TV room, I would harness the little bit of will power left in me to sit in front of the piano and warm up with a few scales.
+As the practice would progress into the evening, I would start to relax and re-energize.
+Time would freeze.
+The half-hour practice would expand into hours.
+In the end, I would feel rested, restored, happy, and ready for a night of sound sleep and colorful dreams.
 Not at all the painful process that I had imagined.
-Under Monsieur Laurent's guidance, the learning journey was, in itself, both enjoyable and rewarding.
+Under Monsieur Laurent's guidance, the learning journey became, in itself, enjoyable and rewarding.

-I hoped to save face with a witty answer but could find none that seemed appropriate given the sense of gravity that was floating in the air.
-Monsieur Laurent broke the embarrassing silence: “Dominique, we play music to experience the feeling of joy.
-This is why we play music.
+I hoped to save face with a witty answer but could find none that seemed appropriate given the sense of gravity floating in the air.
+Monsieur Laurent broke the embarrassing silence: "Dominique, we play music to experience the feeling of joy.
+Joy is why we play music.
 And whether you are an accomplished pianist or an apprentice makes no difference.
 The purpose of playing is to experience deep joy within.
-For this, you need to attune yourself to the circumstances of your days.
-If on a particular day you are a slightly tired or a bit feverish, or if on a very rare occasion, because of a temporary lack of practice, you show up ill-prepared for your piano lesson, then your attempts to play a difficult piece at a challenging tempo will generate stress, anxiety and inevitable mistakes.
+For this, you need to attune to yourself and the circumstances of your days.
+Suppose you are somewhat tired or a bit feverish or show up ill-prepared for your piano lesson.
+In that case, your attempts to play a difficult piece at a challenging tempo will cause stress, anxiety, and inevitable mistakes.
 Nothing could be further away from inner joy than stress and anxiety.
-Remember this: we play music to experience a deep feeling of joy, not to stuggle through stress and anxiety.
-So, on days that you are a little tired or ill-prepared, you must slow down as much as you need to, and play at the speed of your joy.”
+Remember this: we play music to experience a deep feeling of joy, not struggle through stress and anxiety.
+So, on days that you are a little tired or ill-prepared, you must slow down as much as you need and play at the speed of your joy."